uvaai/ml2/20 Module 2/30 Model Release Strategies/content.md

 # Model Release Strategies

 > *Note:* A large part of this assignment was originally written before the release of *ChatGPT* in November of 2022.
-This might make the discussion on the *potential* release of an effective large language model seem a bit dated, as ChatGPT is already proving to have [a large impact in many areas](https://blog.gitnux.com/chat-gpt-statistics/).
+This can make a discussion on the *potential* release of an effective large language model seem a bit dated, as ChatGPT is already proving to have [a large impact in many areas](https://blog.gitnux.com/chat-gpt-statistics/).
 However, exactly because of that impact, it is still very relevant to consider